raspberrypilearning/cd-sebento-scratch-2/en/step_6.md

 + Tick the checkboxes to show both your lists on the stage so you can add the new information to them.

-+ Add all the new sprite names to the `Sprites`{:class="blockdata"} list, making sure to type them exactly correct.
++ Add all the new sprite names to the `Sprites`{:class="block3variables"} list, making sure to type them exactly correct.

-+ Then add the water usage to the `WaterAmounts`{:class="blockdata"} list.
++ Then add the water usage to the `WaterAmounts`{:class="block3variables"} list.
 The table below shows the litres of water for each thing.
 Make sure you add them in the same order as the sprites, so that their list index numbers match up!

 | Sprite | WaterAmount |
 |-----|-------|